gravity-codes/csgo-chatlinks-plugin/README.md

 ![Github All Releases](https://img.shields.io/github/downloads/bazooka-codes/csgo-chatlinks-plugin/total)

 This is an extremely simple plugin that reads from a .txt file and will dynamically add commands to chat that will print links to clients in chat and in console.
+Clients can type !links in in-game chat and the plugin will provide a menu to select links that will print in chat.
+These links and menu items are defined in the chat_links.txt file.

 ## Usage
 All files are in their proper directories.
 The only thing you need to do is move them onto your server version.
 In terms